AaltoIIC/futimo/README.md

 ### Use of crane dataset

-We have collected a industrial crane dataset that is available in [Zenodo](https://doi.org/10.5281/zenodo.6907569) (downloading requires registration).
+We have collected a industrial crane dataset that is available in [Zenodo](https://doi.org/10.5281/zenodo.6907569).
 The more accurate description of tha data set is also available in Zenodo.

 The root of dataset folder contains `combined_csv.csv` file that includes the most relevant variables from all cycles.